vvye/file-input/README.md

 As simple as this:

-    fileInput('foo')
+    fileInput('foo');
 will turn all `input` elements with a class of `foo` into their custom counterparts.
 You can specify additional options by passing an object as the second parameter.
 The following keys will have an effect:
 * `buttonText`: what the "browse" button should say (default: "Browse&hellip;").
-* `noFileText`: what the file path text should say when no file is selected (default: "No file selected.").
+* `noFileText`: what the file name text should say when no file is selected (default: "No file selected.").
+* `multiFilesText`: what the file name text should say when multiple files are selected (default: "files selected"; the number of files is prepended).
+* `noFilesText`: what the file name text should say when no files are selected, but multiple could be (default: "No files selected").

 If you have JavaScript disabled, nothing will happen (but nothing will break either!).